 As you can see, it takes quite a few steps to change bank account.
 If you follow these steps and are serious about it, it should not be a difficult process.
 And you should make your best to make the process as simple as possible.
 If you want to change your bank account again in the future, you want it to be simple.
 You do not want to be tied to a bank account.

-I also tried to make my life simpler if I ever change bank account again.
+I also tried to make my life simpler if I ever change bank accounts again.
 I will see how it goes in the future.
 But I will avoid direct debit orders at least.
 And probably avoid some electronic bills too.
 Before I was thinking that having only one bank was the best.
 But seeing how this did not go well with PostFinance, I am thinking that for each service there is one best option.
 And it is perfectly fine to have accounts in several financial institutions.

 Did you change bank account recently?
 Did you do anything differently?
 Do you have any tip for me?